General Model FAQs

 No. States that are interested in participating in the CGT Access Model are only required to respond to the State RFA.
 Only states that are interested in optional Cooperative Agreement funding are required to respond to the NOFO.

-Cooperative Agreement funding, available to states that successfully apply to the NOFO, is intended to support state model implementation activities and to support states that take steps to improve equitable access to gene therapy and multi-disciplinary, comprehensive care in conjunction with the model test.
+Cooperative Agreement funding, available to states that successfully apply to the NOFO, is intended to support state model implementation activities and to support states that take steps to improve access to gene therapy and multi-disciplinary, comprehensive care in conjunction with the model test.

 What is the funding amount and duration of award for the CGT Access Model?